Negotiating is all about finding a compromise. To do so, you need to weigh the risks against the benefits of your actions.

 Remember…

-By balancing red lines, bottom lines, and shared benefits, you can navigate complex situations, ensuring that agreements not only meet your organisation’s goals but also contribute to lasting, positive impacts.
+By balancing these elements, you can navigate complex situations, ensuring that agreements not only meet your organisation’s goals but also contribute to lasting, positive impacts.

 Good luck!